Direct and Adaptable Mesh-Gaussian Scene Reconstruction from Multi-View Images: Method

-If the angles of a triangle are all close to $\pi/3$, the Gaussian covariances in the local coordinate frame can be naturally defined as $\boldsymbol{\Sigma}_e = \text{diag}(\epsilon, r^2, r^2)$, representing a thin layer of Gaussian surrounding a small area of the surface.
-The choice of $r$ is empirical.
-For triangles with a more irregular aspect ratio, where the area is challenging to approximate by a disc, it is beneficial to apply a linear transformation $\boldsymbol M$ on $\boldsymbol{\Sigma}_e$ as visualized in Fig.~\ref{fig:face_space_transform} (c).
-Hence, the covariance matrix in world coordinate system is given by:
+For nearly equilateral triangles (angles close to $\pi/3$), we define the Gaussian covariance in the local frame as $\boldsymbol{\Sigma}_e = \text{diag}(\epsilon, r^2, r^2)$, modeling a thin Gaussian shell with isotropic spread over the surface patch.
+The radius $r$ is chosen empirically.
+For triangles with irregular aspect ratios, where the isotropic approximation is inadequate, we apply a linear transformation $\boldsymbol{M}$ to $\boldsymbol{\Sigma}_e$ (see Fig.~\ref{fig:face_space_transform}(c)).
+The final covariance matrix in world coordinates is given by:

-The derivation of matrix $\boldsymbol M$ can be found in the appendix.
+Details on the construction of $\boldsymbol{M}$ are provided in the appendix.